Jonathan2251/lbd/source/gpu.rst

 Fast texture sampling is one of the key requirements for good GPU performance [#tpu]_.

-In addition to binding api for texture, OpenGL providing glTexParameteri api to do Texture Wrapping [#texturewrapper]_.
+In addition to binding api for texture, OpenGL provides glTexParameteri api to do Texture Wrapping [#texturewrapper]_.
-Furthmore the texture instruction of some gpu may including S# T# values in operands.
+Furthmore the texture instruction for some gpu may including S# T# values in operands.
-Same with associating 'Sampler Variables' to 'Texture Unit', S# and T# value are location of memory associating to Texture Wrapping descriptor register allowing user program change Wrapping option without re-compiling glsl.
+Same with associating 'Sampler Variables' to 'Texture Unit', S# and T# value are location of memory associated to Texture Wrapping descriptor register allowing user program to change Wrapping option without re-compiling glsl.

-Even llvm intrinsic extended function providing an easy way to do code generation through llvm td (Target Description) file written, GPU backend compiler is still a little complex than CPU backend.
+Even glsl frontend compiler always expanding function call into inline function as well as llvm intrinsic extended function providing an easy way to do code generation through llvm td (Target Description) file written, GPU backend compiler is still a little complex than CPU backend.
 (But when considering the effort in frontend compier such as clang or other